alekspiejka/weekly/README.md

-# keep it CUUUUuuuuuute  ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂
+# keep it cuuute  ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂

-a cute tiny planner for basic matters of life ✦
+a tiny planner for basic matters of life ✦

 ## the tabs ⋆˚꩜｡